saurabh0719/kiwi/README.md

 ### 🐞 Debug Mode

-Enable debug mode to see token usage and response time:
+Enable debug mode to see token usage and detailed timing metrics:

 ```bash
 # Using command-line flag